fsmb/ua-api/relnotes/readme-v21.md

 ## Breaking Changes

 - In v2.0 it was documented that Graduating Medical School is no longer required.
 However this change was reverted before release. v2.1 follows the behavior in v2.0 where the graduating medical school is required.
+- In previous versions if a client passed a `pageSize` value larger than the maximum size supported by the server then an error was returned.
+This has been changed to now use whatever the maximum value the server supports.
+Returned HTTP header links reflect the new value.
+Calling code should not assume the page size that is returned matches the page size requested.

 ## Sample Code Changes